AOJINAG/1022-Project-/README.md

 •	Users can log in to our App using Android Studio and gain complete access to our Mini-database of definitions.

-•	Users will be required to create an account or sign with an existing account in order to acquire the database and other features this app provides.
+•	Users will be required to create an account or sign with an existing account in order to access the database and other features this app provides.

 •	To create a new account, users can simply click on the *'Create Account'* button and follow the on-screen instructions to successfully register themselves.
 They will need to create a Username and thus a password for that account.